About the American Rescue Plan

 Applications will be accepted and reviewed on a rolling "first come, first served" basis.

 The Community Event and Activation Grant (CEAG) program aims to help Manchester recover from the negative effects of the COVID-19 pandemic by distributing grants for community events and projects.

-HOW TO APPLY: Applications for the third round of funding were due February 15, 2023.
-For future updates, please keep an eye on this section of the website or email Staff at PCD-ARPA@manchesternh.gov with questions.
+HOW TO APPLY: Applications for the fourth round of funding were due September 30th, 2023.
+Please email staff at PCD-ARPA@manchesternh.gov with questions.

 *At the discretion of the BMA